superKalo/front-end-starter-template/README.md

 >Footers on web pages are a great place to chuck copyright information, contact links, and quick navigational stuff.
 Visitors are trained to look to the bottom of pages to find these types of things, so why not help them out?
 One problem is that on pages that are a bit vertically challenged, the footer might end up in the middle of the page instead of down at the bottom of the browser window where it should be.
 More info: https://css-tricks.com/snippets/css/sticky-footer/

-## NodeJS
->Node.js® is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
-Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices. http://nodejs.org

-All the productivity plugins we use run on top of NodeJS :)

-### NPM
->npm is a package manager for JavaScript, and is the default for Node.js.
-As of Node.js version 0.6.3, npm is bundled and installed automatically with the environment. npm runs through the command line and manages dependencies for an application.

 ## Bower
 >Web sites are made of lots of things — frameworks, libraries, assets, utilities, and rainbows.
 Bower manages all these things for you. http://bower.io/#install-bower